Trading Education

 “Volume measures the pressure behind a given price move.
 As a rule, heavier volume should be present in the direction of the prevailing price trend.
 In an uptrend, heavier volume should occur on rallies, with lighter volume during corrections.
 In a downtrend, the heavier volume should occur on price declines, with lighter activity during bounces.”

-- John Murphy, Charting Made Easy
+- Paraphrased from John Murphy, Charting Made Easy

 Price ActionVolumeInterpretation